manulera/genestorian_data_refinement/readme.md

 Each lab has a `format.py` to pre-process the data before converting into a tsv file.
 It should extracts the strain_id and genotype from the input file and save in `strains.tsv` file

 ##### To generate your own `strains.tsv`:
-* Import the function `excel_to_tsv(excel_file, read_cols, tsv_file)` from `genestorian_module` to convert the excel file to tsv.
+* Import the function `excel_to_tsv` from `genestorian_module` to convert the excel file to tsv.
 The arguments passed to the function are path of excel file, columns to be read i.e [column to be used as strain id, genotype] and 'strains.tsv'
 * Some excel file require pre-processing before converting them to tsv.
 * Your data might not be in an excel file.
 In such cases, read the genotype and strain_id column from the input file and write into a tsv file.
 Eg: